aradenbaugh/radia/README.md

 RADIA
 =======

-RADIA:  RNA and DNA Integrated Analysis identifies RNA and DNA variants in NGS data.
+RADIA:  RNA and DNA Integrated Analysis

 RADIA identifies RNA and DNA variants in BAM files.
 RADIA is typically run on 3 BAM files consisting of the Normal DNA, Tumor DNA and Tumor RNA.
 If no RNA is available